-In Witness Whereof, we, Augustus P. Loring and Charles Jackson, Jr., hereunto set our hands and seals in our said capacity, this but day of May in the year of our Lord one thousand nine hundred and eighty.
+In Witness Whereof, we, Augustus P. Loring and Charles Jackson, Jr., hereunto set our hands and seals in our said capacity, May this 6th day of in the year of our Lord one thousand nine hundred and eighty.

 Signed, Sealed and Delivered in the Presence of